DavidPetrasek/OrderInvoiceBundle/README.md

 ## Use case
 - You're not running a typical online store — full-featured e-commerce platforms would be overkill.
 ## Features
-- You need to manage orders and associated invoices.
+- manages orders and associated invoices
-- You need to export invoices.
+- exports invoices

 ## Installation